fabiand/ovirt-node-development-guide/design.md

 ## Test

-All the details about the build process can be found in the [testing section](testing.md).
+All the details about the testing process can be found in the [testing section](testing.md).

 ## Customization

-All the details about the build process can be found in the [customization section](customize.md).
+All the details about the customization process can be found in the [customization section](customize.md).

 ## Install

-All the details about the build process can be found in the [installation section](install.md).
+All the details about the installation process can be found in the [installation section](install.md).

+## Administration

+All the details about the administration can be found in the [installation section](administration.md).

+## Upgrade & Rollback

+All the details about the upgrade and rollback can be found in the [installation section](upgrade.md).